Faculty and Staff

 M.L.S., Library & Information Science, Texas Woman's University

 Ed.D., Instructional Technology, Texas Tech University

-Dr. Green seeks to implement pedagogical practices, design elements and learning environment characteristics that best support student learning and curiosity — regardless of the course setting.
+Green seeks to implement pedagogical practices, design elements and learning environment characteristics that best support student learning and curiosity — regardless of the course setting.
 She integrates student work and assignments that are as immediately relevant and applicable to professional practice as possible.
-Dr. Green teaches Library Programming for Children and Young Adults, Children's Materials, and Introduction to the Management of Libraries, Media Centers, and Information Agencies.
+Green teaches Information Technology in School Library Programs and Curricular Role of the School Librarian.

 Green, L., Spiering, J., Kitzie, V., & Erlanger, J. (2022).
 LGBTQIA+ inclusive children’s librarianship: Queer-positive policies, programs, and practices.
 ABC-CLIO/ Libraries Unlimited.